dillonchr/MyResume/README.md

 ###iMirus
 ####Senior Software Developer
 _January 2012 - Present_ in Tulsa, OK
-* Built flagship webapp document reader
+* Built and maintained flagship webapp document reader
-* Recruited new developers at university career fairs
 * Bugfixes, enhancements, and new features in mobile apps
 * Took the initiative to build in-house utility apps
 * Developed web-apps to manage catalog prices
 * Learned agile methodology and code version control
+* Recruited new developers at university career fairs

 ####Account Manager
 _January 2011 - January 2012_ in Tulsa, OK